 - Less Coding – Since the codes are shared between the client and server sides, fewer coding lines are needed when compared to single-page applications (SPA).
 In short, less time is consumed.

-In addition, unlike SPAs, where the first request loads the application and the required data is gathered afterwards.
+In addition, unlike SPAs, where the first request loads the application and the required data is gathered afterward.

 As a result, isomorphic apps offer fast first-page processing and even faster subsequent processing.